 Parenting Coordination

 - Parenting Coordinators are appointed by the court to help parents who have a high degree of conflict manage communication; make decisions for their children; and interpret their parenting plan.
 Parenting Coordinators should have a firm understanding of both the legal process and the emotional and psychological factors of co-parenting relationships and conflict within a family.
+Many Parenting Coordinators have also had additional training in child development; family systems; individual, family and child psychology; chemical dependence and recovery; and the special education needs of children (including learning disabilities, IEPs, and the needs of neuro diverse children).

 - Parenting Coordinators use different tools to help support parents including education, coaching, and mediation with the goal of helping parents reduce their conflict by creating new patterns of behavior so that their children can thrive.